juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ## ConfigMap {#configmap}

 Since CSI Driver v0.24, you can define and adjust settings in a ConfigMap called `juicefs-csi-driver-config`.
 Various settings are supported to customize mount pod & sidecar container, as well as settings for CSI Driver components.
-CM is updated dynamically so no need to restart any CSI Driver components on update.
+CM is updated dynamically: for mount pod customizations you no longer have to re-create PV & PVCs, and for CSI Driver settings there's no need to restart any CSI Driver components on update.

+ConfigMap is powerful and flexible, it will replace (or have already replaced) existing configuration methods that's been around in older versions of CSI Driver, below sections that's titled "deprecated" are all examples of outdated, less flexible methods and should be eschewed. **If something can be configured in ConfigMap, you should always prefer the ConfigMap way, rather than practices available in legacy versions.**

-:::tip Update delay
+:::info Update delay
 When ConfigMap changes, the changes won't take effect immediately, this is because CM mounted in a pod isn't updated in real-time, but synced periodically (see [Kubernetes docs](https://kubernetes.io/docs/concepts/configuration/configmap/#mounted-configmaps-are-updated-automatically)).

 If you wish for a force update, try adding a temporary label to CSI components: